The Real Estate Investment Structure Taxation Review: Italy

 Ongoing tax treatment of SIIQs and SIINQs for direct taxes purposes

-As described in Section IV.iv, the income deriving from the lease activity is taxed when received by the shareholders of the SIIQ upon distribution.
+As described in Section IV.iv, the income deriving from the lease activity is taxed when distributed to the shareholders.

 Conversely, income deriving from activities other than the lease activity is subject to ordinary IRES and IRAP taxation rules (at an aggregate rate of 27.9 per cent) on receipt by the SIIQ.
 The same treatment for direct tax purposes also applies to SIINQs.